 First are the co-pays, deductibles, and the portion of a bill that Medicare will not pay.
 Those uncovered Part B expenses can add up quickly, which is why you should consider another monthly outlay for Medicare Supplement Insurance, also known as a Medigap policy.
 The two terms are interchangeable.
 Some insurance companies call them Medicare Supplement Insurance policies, and some call them Medigap policies.

 Different insurance companies charge different premiums for the same coverage.
-A licensed insurance agent can help you compare plans offered by different insurance companies and guide your election since, all things being equal, the only difference in Medigap insurance for the most popular option, Plan F, for instance, is the cost of the monthly premium.
+A licensed insurance agent can help you compare plans offered by different insurance companies and guide your election.

 Once you’ve taken care of the potentially costly blindside problem for Part B, you need to be aware of some things Medicare does not cover.
 For instance, if your parents need dental care or hearing aids, Original Medicare does not cover these needs under Part B, nor does Part B cover eye exams for prescription glasses, dentures, cosmetic surgery or acupuncture.
 Unless you have other insurance, or are in a Medicare Advantage Plan that covers them, you will have to pay.

 Too, if your parents like to travel outside of the country, Medicare coverage ceases unless their Medigap policy covers them for travel.
-Note that six of the alphabet Medigap plan choices cover up to 80 percent of foreign travel emergency care, something to consider when selecting your alphabet plan (Note that Plan F does provide the 80 percent coverage).
+Note that six of the alphabet Medigap plan choices cover up to 80 percent of foreign travel emergency care, something to consider when selecting your alphabet plan (Note that Plan F does provide the 80 percent coverage though Plan F is not available to those new to Medicare after January 1, 2020.)
 Another option is to purchase separate travel policies.

 Hospital care is another area where you might be blindsided.
 Part A does cover hospital care in a semi-private room, with meals, nursing and drugs included–but only if you have been admitted to the hospital.
 Be careful here.
 Staying overnight in a hospital doesn’t necessarily mean you have been admitted as a patient.
 Even if your parent is treated in the emergency room, has had outpatient surgery, or is being kept overnight for “observation,” your parent has not been formally admitted.